liaochikon/ALTO-3D-Printed-6-Axis-Robotic-Arm/README.md

 # ALTO 3D Printed Desktop 6 Axis Robotic Arm (WIP)

 ## Introduction
-ALTO is the 3D printed robotic arm project I've been working on.
+ALTO is a 3D printed robotic arm project I've been working on.

 The design was heavily inspired by these following projects: